nebari-dev/nebari/CONTRIBUTING.md

 Also when writing in Markdown, please start each new sentence on a new line.
 While these formats in the same way as if the new line wasn't included, it makes the [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read! :sparkles:

-## Where to start: issues
+## :sparkle: Where to start: issues

-Before you open a new issue, please check if any of our [open issues][qhub-cloud-issues] to see if the issue has already been reported or if your idea has already been discussed.
+Before you open a new issue, please check the [open issues][qhub-cloud-issues].
+See if the issue has already been reported or if your idea has already been discussed.
 If so, it's often better to leave a comment on an existing issue, rather than creating a new one.
 Old issues also often include helpful tips and solutions to common problems.

+If you are looking for specific help with qhub-cloud or its configuration make sure to check our [Github discussions][qhub-cloud-qa].

 ### Submitting issues